Yespo-CDP/yespo-shopify/README.md

 ```

 #### Deployment of Theme extension and .toml file
 After deployment source code you need to deploy Theme extension and .toml file configuration.

-#### Shopify App Deployment
-1. Ensure your shopify.app.toml is configured
-2. Deploy with:
+Use the next command to deploy your app with Shopify CLI.
 ```shell
 npm run deploy
 ```

 ### Using the App